threefoldtech/home/contribution/issue_labels.md

     - or in swimlane blocked, means to be resolved in 1-2 days
 - `priority_minor`: put at back of sprint cycle

-## process

-- `process_duplicate`
-- `process_wontfix`

-## state

-- we no longer need the states because they are now part of the swimlanes on the team or release projects

 ## type

 - `type_bug`
 - `type_feature`
 - `type_question`
 - `type_story`: used to distinguish storycards; usually an overview of a usecase we want to achieve

+## NEW

+- we no longer use duplicate & other process state